Vendryně

-Vendryně is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
+Vendryně (/cs/; Wędrynia) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 4,500 inhabitants.
 It lies in the historical region of Cieszyn Silesia on the banks of the Olza River.
 The municipality has a significant Polish minority.

 Etymology

 The name of Vendryně is of topographic origins derived from the toponymic base *vądr- tentatively connected with water.

 Geography

 Vendryně is located about 25 km east of Frýdek-Místek and 33 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia.
 It forms a conurbation with neighbouring Třinec, and is separated from Třinec by the river Olza, which flows along the western border of the municipal territory and intersects it at the narrowest point.

 Vendryně lies mostly in the Moravian-Silesian Foothills, but its elongated territory also extends into the Silesian Beskids on the north and into the Moravian-Silesian Beskids on the south.
 The southern part also includes the highest mountain in the municipality, Žďár at 748 m above sea level.